-Mesa and American Cutting Ties as Regional Airline Expands Deal With United - NewsBreak
+Mesa and American cutting ties as regional airline expands deal with United - NewsBreak

 Related

-Airlines Cancel 10,000 Flights During Severe Winter Storms and Scramble to Rebook Holiday Travelers
+Airlines cancel more than 12,000 flights during severe winter storms and scramble to rebook holiday travelers

 Airlines struggled to find empty seats for travelers because flights were so full and schedules limited.
-Snow, high winds and bitter cold hit much of the U.S. in the days leading up to Christmas.
-Cancellations began to ease on Saturday as weather improved.
-U.S. flight cancellations eased on Saturday but...
+Snow, high winds and bitter cold hit many U.S. airports leading up to Christmas.
+Cancellations began to ease over the weekend as weather improved.
+U.S. flight cancellations eased on Sunday but federal officials warned...

 Comments / 0